 wherein the level of 6-thioguanine greater than about 400 pmol per 8×108 red blood cells indicates a need to decrease the amount of said drug subsequently administered to said subject. (emphasis added).

-The patent claims of Mayo did not specify how-to adjust the dosage but merely that the dosage would need to be adjusted.
+The patent claims of Mayo did not specify how to adjust the dosage but merely that the dosage would need to be adjusted.
 The patent claims of Mayo only indicated a need to adjust.
-Because of this, the Federal Circuit described the patent claims of Mayo as being directed to a natural law with a limitation to “apply it,” whereas the patent claims of Vanda went further and provide clear instructions to doctors how to adjust the dosage.
+Because of this, the Federal Circuit described the patent claims of Mayo as being directed to a natural law with a limitation to “apply it,” whereas the patent claims of Vanda went further and provide clear instructions to doctors on how to adjust the dosage.

 Let’s consider how the Federal Circuit came to this distinction.

-Two step Alice/Mayo framework for patent eligible subject matter
+Two-step Alice/Mayo framework for patent-eligible subject matter

-In analyzing patent eligible subject matter under Section 101, a federal court as a first step determines whether the claims are “directed to” an abstract idea.
+In analyzing patent-eligible subject matter under Section 101, a federal court as a first step determines whether the claims are “directed to” an abstract idea.
 If so, then as a second step, the federal court determines whether claims recite something more or an inventive step.

 In Vanda, the Federal Circuit recognized the specific dosage level adjustments and held that because the claims actually recited the dosage levels or how to adjust the dosage levels based on the patient’s genotype, the patent claims were directed to a method of treatment for a disease, and not to a mere diagnostic method or a test to determine a condition.
 Hence, the Federal Circuit held that the patent claims for a method of treatment for a disease is eligible for patent protection.